Lab 2: Structure contour mapping (20 pts.):

 c) What is the dip angle?
 You will need to measure the spacing between the strike lines and then use the appropriate trig function above to compute the dip amount.
 Remember to measure the distance between the strike lines in a direction perpendicular to the strike lines.

 d) The center of the star marks a point on the top of a stratigraphic formation.
-This planar surface is oriented N20E - 40SE.
+In the top map the planar surface is oriented N20E - 40SE, and in the lower map it is oriented 150- 30 SW.
 Draw and label a strike line so that the strike line truncates against the 300 m struccture contour for the fault.

 e) Compute the map distance between strike lines with a 100 m contour interval for the stratigraphic formation top using the appropriate trig function above.

-f) Draw the 500, 400, 200 and 100 structure contour for the stratigraphic formation top truncating them against the equivalent fault structure contour.
+f) Draw the structure contour for the stratigraphic formation top that match the fault structure contour values, truncating eacg if them against the equivalent fault structure contour.

 g) Draw and label the cut-off line, the line formed by the truncation of the stratigraphic formation top surface against the fault surface.